InstituteforDiseaseModeling/covasim/README.md

   This shows a more complex example, including running an intervention scenario, plotting uncertainty, and performing a health systems analysis.

+## Updating Population Data

+The setup phase will pull down population data if you need to update this data either re-run setup or run `python covasim/datasets/update_sources.py`

 ## Structure